berkes/berkes.github.com/_posts/2005-09-23-jabber-at-webschuur.md

 title: jabber at webschuur
 created: 1127473538
 tags:
-- Server
+- server
-- Drupal Talk
+- drupal talk
 lang: en
 ---
 I have been a long time fan of Jabber.
 And now that <a href="http://talk.google.com">google talk</a> runs on jabber too, I decided to take the plunge and have a look at the server, hows, if and why's.